SinaKhalili/sawtooth-notary/README.md

-# Sawtooth Notary
+# Hyperledger Sawtooth Notary
-Application for distrbuted systems class
+Application for distrbuted systems class to create a simple notary to record house sales on the blockchain with hyperledger sawtooth.

-Run with `docker-compose up --build` in root directory
+Run with `docker-compose up --build` in root directory.
+It should start the validator.

-Attach yourself to be the client with  `docker exec -it notary-client bash`
+Attach to the client with  `docker exec -it notary-client bash` in a seperate terminal.

 There is only a single command to add a sale to the blockchain.